janneri/bots-of-black-friday/README.md

 GET {{url}}/gamestate
 ```

-If your bot is accepted and found in the game state, calculate and register your next move:
+If your bot is accepted and found in the player list of the game state, calculate and register your next move:
 ```
 PUT {{url}}/{{playerId}}/move
 Content-Type: application/json